message/iata/NO.md

 The certificate must be:
 - an EU Digital COVID Certificate with a QR code issued by Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland (Rep.), Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden or Switzerland; or
 - a certificate with a QR code issued by Denmark, Norway or Sweden; or
-- an NHS Covid Pass with a QR code, issued by the United Kingdom;
+- an NHS Covid Pass with a QR code, issued in England or Wales (UK);
 - merchant seamen;
 - students studying in Norway.
 They must be enrolled at an approved educational institution or have a residence permit for students;
 - more COVID-19 related information can be found at <a href="https://www.fhi.no/en/op/novel-coronavirus-facts-advice/facts-and-general-advice/entry-quarantine-travel-covid19/">https://www.fhi.no/en/op/novel-coronavirus-facts-advice/facts-and-general-advice/entry-quarantine-travel-covid19/</a>